Mar 1, 2013

 Half-Braidy Cowl & Neckwarmer

 I modified the pattern to create one wide cable panel that has rounded ends (no seam).
 It's held closed with a reversible cufflink button through the cable holes.
+This half-height version is warm and versatile, and it looks particularly nice over a black turtleneck.

 If you’re interested in knitting this modified cowl, the how-tos are on my Ravelry page.
 Be sure to let me know how it turns out and whether or not the directions are clear.